schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 evolution.

-The Internet Protocol (IP version 4, IPv4) was designed from scratch as a replacement for the ARPAnet [@RFC6529] protocols.
+The Internet Protocol (IP version 4, IPv4) was designed from scratch as a replacement for the ARPANET [@RFC6529] protocols.
 Rather than enforcing uniformity, it followed the "Catenet Model" [@IEN48] of a concatenated network of diversely implemented underlying networks, connected by simple and relatively memoryless gateways.

-## Arpanet -> IPv4
+## ARPANET -> IPv4

+The IP address, expressed in x.x.x.x notation, could be used to specify both a particular network and a Host address on that network.
+There were several different classes of IP address, each having different numbers of bits allocated for the network # and address within that network.
+Class A networks used 8 bits for network # and allowed 24 bits for address-on-that-network.
+The ARPANET addresses could be encoded into 24 bits.
+So, for ARPANET (and some of its clones), an IP address like 10.2.0.5 would mean network #10, Host #2 on IMP #5.
+Host #2 identified a specific physical connector on the back of the IMP cabinet.

+Routers (then known as gateways), hosts, and anybody else could take an IP address, and figure out the network address on that particular network by simple algorithm.
+This worked for ARPANET, SATNET, and PRNETs.

+LANs broke this scheme.
+In particular, Ethernet addresses were too big to be stuffed into even the 24 bits of a class-A IP address.
+So algorithmic translations were not possible with those types of networks.
+That ultimately led to the creation of ARP, and the use of broadcast capabilities of Ethernets, to implement a mechanism for doing translations.

 By the year 1981, IPv4 had landed as a simple and well-edited specification in [@RFC0791], [@RFC0792].

-The designers improved on ARPAnet's addressing [@RFC0635], and the addressing of several other common networks (SATNET, others), with IPv4's 32-bit address space. [@RFC0760] The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses, and the IPv4 Internet was considered experimental and temporary.
+The designers improved on ARPANET's addressing [@RFC0635], and the addressing of several other common networks, with IPv4's 32-bit address space. [@RFC0760] The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses, and the IPv4 Internet was considered experimental and temporary.

 The initial IPv4 design designated almost 7/8ths of the possible addresses as Unicast addresses.
 These addresses identified individual